gkoh/furble/README.md

 A few basic themes are included, to change:
 * `Settings->Themes-><desired theme>`
-   * device will immediately restart to take effect
+   * hit 'Restart' to save and restart for the theme to take effect
    * better dynamic theme change support is improving in upstream LVGL

 ## Motivation